bchisholm08/neural-Tetris/readme.md

-# Human Tetris EEG & Pupillometry Experiment
+# Human Tetris Experiment; Jean-Paul Noel Neuroscience Lab

-A MATLAB/Psychtoolbox implementation of a Tetris-based EEG and pupillometry experiment exploring how neural representations of visual objects vary across contexts of action and reward.
+A neuroscience experiment exploring how neural reprentations of visual objects may vary depending on the context that surrounds an object, and possible actions or rewards an object encodes.

 ## Table of Contents
 - [Overview](#overview)